NicolasdRa/appointments-app/MyDoc-SPECS.md

 * user can go over a list of his appointments
 * user can cancel an appointment

+## Development
+1. The application was developed from scratch between Sat 01.05.2021 and Mon 03.05.2021
+2. Stack: React, Typescript, Redux, Redux Toolkit & Material UI.

-## State management
+## Data & State Management
-* State management implemented with Redux & Redux toolkit
+* User Data hardcoded (no login required in assignment)
-* Doctors data (fake api results) loaded onto Redux
+* Doctors data retrieved from fake users api.
+Results loaded onto Redux.
 * Appointments managed with Redux.
-* User Data hardcoded (no login required)
+* Ui form actions managed with redux.

 ## Considerations
 1. A daily limit of 500 calls is imposed by https://dummyapi.io/.

-## Development
-1. The application was developed from scratch between Sat 01.05.2021 and Mon 03.05.2021

-### Tests
+## Tests
-1. By 03.05.2021 test have not been yet implemented.
-2. Due to my limited time availablity I prioritised building the app and dealing with the ui as requested.
+1. By 03.05.2021 test have not been yet implemented due to my limited time availablity.
+I prioritised building the app and dealing with the ui as requested.
-3. Next step would be to write tests with jest and enzyme.
+2. Next step would be to write tests with jest and enzyme.

 ## Deployment
 * repo on github: https://github.com/NicolasdRa/appointments-app